iPhone SE 2 release date, news, price and leaks

 iPhone SE 2 release date

-We didn't get the new iPhone SE 2 at WWDC this year, despite it perhaps making sense to turn up then, as there is some evidence that it could arrive soon.
+We didn't get the new iPhone SE 2 at WWDC 2018, despite it perhaps making sense to turn up then, but all is not lost as there is evidence that it could arrive soon.

-"We think that [Apple] has planned a second gen[eration] of the [iPhone] SE model ... at this point there hasn't been a firm commitment to launch the device" Ackerman said.

-However, launching the iPhone SE 2 so early would see it on shelves when the new iPhone range - including the iPhone 9 - is announced in September.

-On the other hand, a 'Chinese accessory maker' reportedly stated that the iPhone SE 2 won't be unveiled until September, and prominent industry analyst Ming-Chi Kuo doesn't believe Apple has the capacity to make an iPhone SE 2 this year.
+On the other hand, a 'Chinese accessory maker' reportedly stated that the iPhone SE 2 launch won't be until September, while prominent industry analyst Ming-Chi Kuo doesn't believe Apple has the capacity to make an iPhone SE 2 this year.

 We've also now heard from case maker Olixar that it doesn't believe there will be an iPhone SE 2 this year, so it's looking like there might be a long wait for the phone, if it ever arrives.